Find Affordable College Courses

 $11,752 Average Tuition & Fees

-Our analysis found The University of Texas at Austin to be the best value school for public policy students who want to pursue a degree in Texas.
-UT Austin is a fairly large public school located in the large city of Austin.
+Our 2023 rankings named The University of Texas at Austin the best value school in Texas for public policy students.
+UT Austin is a very large public school located in the city of Austin.

 UT Austin did well in our overall quality rankings, too.
 It placed #2 on our Best Public Policy Schools in Texas list.